 Channel Islands Fast Facts

-- Channel Islands National Park covers a total area of 249,354 acres or 390 square miles.
+Channel Islands covers a total area of 249,354 acres or 390 square miles.

-Channel Islands was made a national park on March 5, 1980
+Channel Islands was made a national park on March 5, 1980.

 There is no entrance fee for Channel Islands National Park.

-Random Facts About Channel Islands
+Five Random Facts About Channel Islands

 Channel Islands National Park protects five of the eight Channel Islands that cover 160 miles off the coast of southern California in the Pacific Ocean.

-- The Channel Islands are home to the most well-preserved archeological sites on the Pacific coast, with more than 10,000 years of continuous human occupation recorded.
+The Channel Islands are home to the most well-preserved archeological sites on the Pacific coast, with more than 10,000 years of continuous human occupation recorded.

 Where is Channel Islands National Park?